ruzaigh/linkedin-clone/README.md

 - Firebase Authentication
 - Material-UI Icons

-### Try it out!

-You can view and interact with the live application by visiting [LinkedIn Clone](https://linkedin-clone-a1fcf.web.app).

 ### Local Setup

 To run this project locally, clone the repository and install the dependencies: